alexfreudenberg/RandomFields_dev/README.md

-# Cracked version of RandomFields 3.6
+# Cracked version of RandomFields and RandomFieldsUtils

 Enhancements:
-* Add slot for extra optimizer
-* Printing tryCatch erros
-* Printing name of optimiser
+* RFUtils fix (to be doublechecked)